DucManhPhan/DucManhPhan.github.io/_posts/2019-01-20-Configure-maven-pom-xml-in-spring-mvc.md

 ## POM file in Maven project
 A POM - Project Object Model is an xml files that contains all informations about project and configuration details used by Maven to build the project.

-All our informations will be contained in **project** tag.
+All our information will be contained in **project** tag.
 To be default, some parameters of project will be inserted in pom.xml.

 ![Parameters in POM file](../img/POM-file/POM-file.png)